dannweeeee/wallet-maker/README.md

 # EVM Wallet Maker

-Python script to bulk-create wallets for Ethereum and other EVM-based blockchains.
+Python script to bulk-create wallets for Ethereum and other EVM-based blockchains. <br /> The script will generate a CSV file containing the wallet addresses and private keys.

 ## Usage